Parents' guide to university

 From applying to flying the nest

 Your child leaving home and going off to university is an exciting time with lots of possibilities and questions.
-We’ve put together a guide to help you prepare, both during their application and beyond.
+We’ve put together a guide to help you prepare every step of the way, from understanding the application process right through to advice on how to deal with empty nest syndrome once they've left home.

 The application process